knetikmedia/knetikcloud-csharp-net20-client/docs/StoreApi.md

 <a name="createitemtemplate"></a>
 # **CreateItemTemplate**
-> ModelStoreItemTemplateResource CreateItemTemplate (ModelStoreItemTemplateResource itemTemplateResource)
+> StoreItemTemplateResource CreateItemTemplate (StoreItemTemplateResource itemTemplateResource)

 Create an item template